The Best Turkey Marinade – Quick Facts

 Notes

-- Amount: when marinating a whole turkey, feel free to double/triple the recipe as-needed.
+- Amount: when marinating a whole turkey, feel free to double or triple the recipe as-needed.

-- Gluten-Free: simply switch out the soy sauce for coconut aminos or tamari.
+- Gluten-Free: swap out the soy sauce for coconut aminos or tamari.

 Angela W Broyles says